cameroncircowestfalltechnik/Object_Detection/README.md

 py generate_tfrecord.py -x [PATH_TO_IMAGES_FOLDER]/train -l [PATH_TO_ANNOTATIONS_FOLDER]/label_map.pbtxt -o [PATH_TO_ANNOTATIONS_FOLDER]/train.record
 py generate_tfrecord.py -x [PATH_TO_IMAGES_FOLDER]/train -l [PATH_TO_ANNOTATIONS_FOLDER]/label_map.pbtxt -o [PATH_TO_ANNOTATIONS_FOLDER]/train.record
 ```
-Next you can run **Read_TFRecord** to make sur that it wrote correctly, I executed this in visual studio and obviously you will have to route it to your .record file
+Next you can run **Read_TFRecord** to make sure that it wrote correctly, I executed this in visual studio and obviously you will have to route it to your .record file
   -feel free to use the test.record under annotations to check it is populations correctly

 ## Training
 Next run **model_main_tf2.py** to train the model in my case I saved it in the "root folder" as specified by the official documentation
-  -Be sure that pipeline.config is up to date with the correct lebel qty and directories, again I uploaded mine as an example
+  -Be sure that pipeline.config is up to date with the correct label qty and directories, again I uploaded mine as an example
   -model_main_tf2.py is run by doing the following
 ```
 cd [path to "root folder"]
 py model_main_tf2.py --model_dir=models/my_ssd_resnet50_v1_fpn --pipeline_config_path=models/my_ssd_resnet50_v1_fpn/pipeline.config
 ```
--Running this program should be extremely intensive (it ran my cpu to about 90 recent usage) on my work laptop the first batch of 100 operations took ~45 seconds each meanining it took about 68 minutes before posting anything to the console.
+-Running this program should be extremely intensive (it ran my cpu to about 90 percent usage) on my work laptop the first batch of 100 operations took ~45 seconds each meaning it took about 68 minutes before posting anything to the console.
 In my case I remoted into my gaming setup at home with a gtx 1070 and ran the training.
 This lowered my operation time to around 1.6 seconds but is still a serious load on the pc, it immediately used all the vram

-Finally you can export the model using **exporter_main_v2.py**, this step is alos pretty computationally taxing and should be run with the training closed, ideally soon after it posts a checkpoint.
-In my case i forgot this and ended up running my ram, ssd, cpu, and vram all at 100 percent usage.
+Finally you can export the model using **exporter_main_v2.py**, this step is also pretty computationally taxing and should be run with the training closed, ideally soon after it posts a checkpoint.
+In my case I forgot this and ended up running my ram, ssd, cpu, and vram all at 100 percent usage.
  -This should export your model into the exported-models directory
  -use like so (while still cd'd into the "root folder"):
  ```